 The snowshoe trails are not maintained and are dependent upon natural snow conditions.
-The user of the snowshoe trails assumes all risk and responsibility for usage of the snowshoe trails.
+Users of the snowshoe trails assume all risk and personal responsibility for their usage of the trails.

 A lift ticket is not required to use the snowshoe trails and there is no fee for using the snowshoe trails.
+Snowshoe rentals are available in the Mount Sunapee Ski Rental Shop.

-Snowshoes are not permitted on any ski trails at any time unless specifically permitted and approved by Mount Sunapee management.
+Snowshoes are not permitted on any ski slopes or trails at any time unless specifically permitted and approved by Mount Sunapee management.